idmken/idmken.github.io/dissertation/IAMWP-LitReviewWB-202103.md

 | IEE Computer Society	| cybersecurity AND workforce AND competency | 19 | 3/20/2021 |

 [Return To Table of Contents](#table-of-contents)

+## Literature Review Argument Steps

+**Literature Review Argument Steps:**
+1. A majority of breach attack vectors are caused by a broken identity and access management process.
+2. Identity and access management processes are a part of many cybersecurity frameworks.
+3. Cybersecurity frameworks are used to build cybersecurity workforce models.
+4. Cybersecurity workforce models identify identity and access management tasks spread across multiple roles, but do not identify identity and access management roles.
+5. Specific identity and access management roles are needed to implement identity and access management processes to prevent breaches.